Mojang/minecraft-legends-docs/README.md

 The bulk of the heavy lifting in the campaign mode is accomplished through our scripting language called BSharp.
 It is built on JavaScript and can do quite a lot of powerful things in the game.
 Check out the [BSharp Reference Sheet](BSharpReferenceSheet.md) for more information.

 ## Wolverine
-[Wolverine](Wolverine.md) is a versatile structure conversion tool for converting structures between Minecraft (Bedrock and Java) and Minecraft: Lengeds.
+[Wolverine](Wolverine.md) is a versatile structure conversion tool for converting structures between Minecraft (Bedrock and Java) and Minecraft Lengeds.
 Taking `.nbt`, `.mcstructure`, or `.schematic` files made in Minecraft as input, this tool will create Minecraft: Legends formatted structures to be used by creators in making their own Packs!